Almond Butter Protein Balls

 energy ball ingredients in a bowl

 Step 2: Use a mini cookie scoop to drop balls of batter onto a parchment paper lined baking sheet.
+This is my favorite hack for making energy balls mess free and quickly.
+Just scoop, drop, and place them in the refrigerator to harden.

 Step 3: Chill the protein balls for one hour in the fridge, or until hardened.
+Use your hands to roll the balls to form the circular shape.

+This step is of course optional, and sometimes I skip it myself.
 If you do choose to do it though, the balls will be far less sticky after chilling in the fridge which will make this step easier.

 almond butter energy balls on a baking sheet